Big East Coast storm to brush D.C. area with snow Friday into early Saturday

 The flakes will fall on the centennial of the infamous Knickerbocker snowstorm, the biggest snowstorm on record for the District.
 Friday’s snow event will not be in the same league.

-Some patchy light snow could develop in the Washington region as early as Friday morning ahead of a cold front that will ultimately join up with the storm developing off the coast of the Carolinas.
+Some patchy light snow could develop in the Washington region as early as Friday morning, ahead of a cold front that will ultimately join up with the storm developing off the coast of the Carolinas.
 Snow during the day on Friday may not amount to much with temperatures near and above freezing, with most accumulation, if any, on grassy areas.

 The snow may briefly pick up in intensity Friday night, especially in our eastern areas, as temperatures fall below freezing.
 The Friday evening commute could be slow and slick in some areas.